AI in Government — Adoption, Tools & Impact

 AI adoption in government has moved beyond pilots into large-scale deployment, spanning smart city management, citizen service automation, and public safety early-warning systems.
 Large language models are accelerating policy analysis and citizen inquiry response times, while computer vision and predictive analytics help agencies allocate limited resources more effectively.

-AI adoption score: 49/100, ranked #22 out of 25 industries, based on 21 reports.
-Most used tools: ChatGPT, Microsoft Copilot, Claude.
+AI adoption score: 57/100, ranked #21 out of 24 industries, based on 25 reports.
+Most used tools: ChatGPT, Microsoft Copilot, Claude, GitHub Copilot.

 🏛️Government